ministryofjustice/hmpps-subject-access-request-html-renderer/src/test/kotlin/uk/gov/justice/digital/hmpps/subjectaccessrequesthtmlrenderer/templateGenerator/README.md

 # Template Development Util
-A development tool that generates SAR report HTML from stubbed service data.
-If you're developing a new or updating an existing service template you can use this tool to view the HTML the service will create for your service data.
+A development tool that allows users to generate SAR report HTML from stubbed service data.
+If you're developing a new template or updating an existing template you can use this tool to rapidly preview the HTML the service will create for your service data as you create/modify the template code.

 ## Getting started

 ### Templates
-The **hmpps-subject-access-request-html-renderer** uses mustache templates to generate report HTML.
+The **hmpps-subject-access-request-html-renderer** uses mustache templates to generate the report HTML.
 To change the content/format of the HTML generated for a service you must update the corresponding service template.
 The templates live under
 ```